 Photo: A Trenton Systems employee installs system components onto a Trenton Systems SEP8253 processor board.

 Every morning, Trenton Systems’ production floor rings, rumbles and hums with productivity.
-This unmistakable series of sounds is the result of dozens of Trenton employees assembling, integrating, testing, inspecting, packaging, and shipping numerous TS rugged servers, blade servers, workstations, mini PCs, storage systems and their various system components.
+This unmistakable series of sounds is the result of dozens of Trenton employees assembling, testing, inspecting, packaging, and shipping numerous TS rugged servers, blade servers, workstations, mini PCs, storage systems and their various system components.

 But how exactly do we do it?

 Well, one thing's for sure, it's a relatively fast process.
 Our average lead time, from the moment a purchase order is received to the day it’s shipped to the customer, is between five and six weeks, but once a system begins its journey on the production floor, it can take just five days to complete, sometimes sooner, sometimes later, depending mostly on testing and any unforeseen modifications.

 Trenton Systems is one of the only computer hardware companies that designs, assembles, integrates, tests and supports its rugged computers in-house, in the USA.

 Because of our unique place in the rugged computing industry, we often receive a request for a facility tour, or a phone call, live chat or email asking us how our production process works and how we manufacture our military computers, industrial computers and their components.

 The short answer is that every system is different; one of our systems will not have the same production journey as another.
 There is a standard process, however, that most of our commercial-off-the-shelf rugged computers undergo.